atarazana/gramola-operator/part-1-1.md

 ## Let's dope the makefile a bit more

 Now we're going to replace the Makefile with the next one.
-I know... we have jast changed the test target and now we replace the whole file?
+I know... we have just changed the test target and now we replace the whole file?
 Well let's call this an artistic license... or that I'm running out of time writing this guide.

 ```makefile
 include settings.sh